CyberFlameGO/svnpython/Doc/extending/extending.rst

    Py_DECREF(result);

-Depending on the desired interface to the Python callback function, you may also have to provide an argument list to :cfunc:`PyObject_CallObject`.
+Depending on the desired interface to the Python callback function, you may also have to provide an argument list to :cfunc:`PyEval_CallObject`.
 In some cases the argument list is also provided by the Python program, through the same interface that specified the callback function.
 It can then be saved and used in the same manner as the function object.
 In other cases, you may have to